-Application Published - February 25, 2022
+Application Published - November 8, 2023

-REVISED ORIENTATION REQUIREMENT: The requirement for participation in a webinar has been eliminated.
-Instead, applicants must participate in an orientation call prior to submission of an application.
-Applicants may schedule the required phone conference by emailing John Wink at jwink@lisd.org.
+ORIENTATION REQUIREMENT: Applicants must participate in an orientation call prior to submission of an application.
+Applicants may schedule the required phone conference by emailing Dr.Craig Coleman at jccoleman@lisd.org.

-DEADLINE FOR PROPOSAL SUBMISSION - April 29, 2022
+DEADLINE FOR PROPOSAL SUBMISSION November 20, 2023